Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference.md

 # SceneScript Reference

 SceneScript is follows the ECMAScript 2018 specification, so you can utilize all functionalities from ECMAScript that you would also find in similar languages such as *JavaScript*.
+This is very useful as you can make use of various helpful classes.
+For example, `Date` allows you to access the current date and time, `Math` allows you to access various mathematical utility functions.

-This page covers all additions that SceneScript adds to make working with wallpapers possible.
+This page only covers all additions that SceneScript adds to make working with wallpapers possible.

 ## Globals

+SceneScript introduces a handful of globals which you can access at any point in your code.

 | Global        | Description   |
 |---------------|---------------|